-Response time, the ability to change between different graphic cards, and the crisp display provided by a panel with over 1000 pixels per inch will all play a role in the ultimate comfort and satisfaction experienced while playing computer games.
+The ability to change between different graphic cards and the crisp display provided by a panel with over 1000 pixels per inch will all play a role in the ultimate comfort and satisfaction experienced while playing computer games.

 What is a 144 Hz monitor?

-Simply put, a monitor refresh rate is the number of times your display will refresh every second.
-Understand that a 60 Hz monitor will refresh your image 60 times every second, while a 144 Hz model will do it 140 times.
+A monitor’s refresh rate is how many times it updates its image every second.
+For example, a 60 Hz monitor updates your image 60 times a second, and a 144 Hz monitor updates your image 140 times.

-Gaming can get pretty expensive, so it is essential to find a balance between price and quality.
-When looking for a good deal on a high-end graphics card, try shopping for a gaming PC with good built quality.
-The build quality is essential because it determines how long the graphics card will last and how stable the system will be.
+Gaming can be expensive, so you should try to find a balance between price and quality.
+For example, when looking for an expensive graphics card, look for a good deal on a high-end gaming PC with good build quality because it will last longer, and your system will be more stable.

-A high build quality means you won’t have to replace your graphics card as often.
-A high refresh rate also means you will save money on video cards as your gaming PC will not have to overclock to support the latest gpu’s.
+A high build quality means you will not have to replace your graphics card as often.
+A high refresh rate also means you will save money on video cards because your computer does not need to overclock to support the latest gpu’s.

-Many gaming PC’s have very high refresh rates and use quality components.
-These are ideal for helping minimize lag time between movements and better visual clarity.
-However, some gamers will prefer higher refresh rates for their high definition games.
+Gaming PC’s with high build quality and refresh rates are ideal for minimizing lag time and creating better visual clarity.
+Some people prefer higher refresh rates for their HD games.

-If you like to play games at high resolutions but don’t want to be slowed down by a slow-moving game, then a slower, lower-resolution monitor will be better for you.
+A slower, lower-resolution monitor will be better if you like to play games at high resolutions but do not want to be slowed down by a slow-moving game.

 The advantages of 144 Hz monitors

 If you play games like CS: GO, Overwatch, or Fortnite, high framerates are essential to make the difference against your opponents.
 But if you have a 60 Hz monitor, there is a problem.